Temitope15/flask-project-0/README.md

 ### **Step 2: Implementing Models**

 1. Defined the `User` model with attributes such as `id`, `username`, `email`, and `password`.
-2. Wrote Marshmallow schemas to handle serialization and deserialization of the `User` model.
+2. Wrote Marshmallow schema to handle serialization and deserialization of the `User` model.

 ### **Step 3: Building Routes**

 - Created API endpoints to:

   - **Create a User**:
     - Validates input data.
     - Checks if the user already exists.
     - Hashes the password for security.
     - Adds the user to the database.
   - **Retrieve All Users**:

     - Fetches and returns all user data.
-    - Validates if the requestor is authorized.

   - **Retrieve a Single User**:
     - Fetches user data by ID via `/users/<id>`.

 ### **Step 4: Handling Configurations**

-- Used a `config.py` file to store environment variables and settings such as `DEBUG` mode.
+- Used a `config.py` file to store environment variables and settings and deployment config

 ### **Step 5: Initializing the Application**